Discover more from Create Soul Space: Domestic Abuse Support and Healing

 The term “codependency” was coined in the twentieth-century, after Al-Anon formed in the 1950’s and ACA (Adult Children of Alcoholics) in the 1970’s.
 This term was used to describe the relationship an individual has with alcoholic or drug-addicted loved ones (initially their parents, then carrying over into intimate partnerships).

-The concept of codependency originally had nothing to do with abusive relationships, and it should have stayed that way.
+The original concept of codependency had nothing to do with abusive relationships, and it should have stayed that way.
 However, the defining boundaries of what it means to be “codependent” have shifted, and the codependent theory has now spread like an insidious water leak to include relationships that may not have anything to do with drug or alcohol addiction.

 This is a damaging trend that has resulted in a great deal of confusion and self-accusation among victims of domestic violence.